FragozoLeonardo/KatsuYOU/readme.md

 - Add support for 五段活用 (う / group 2 verbs).
 - Add support for irregular verbs.
+- Add support to 助動詞 (auxilirary "verbs") as I understand them better in my language studies.
 - Make improvements to the menu usability.
+- Add Rspec testes for saving time on content proofreading and functionalities.
 - Refine the file structure.

 Please enjoy using the CLI! <3

 Feel free to provide feedback or report any issues you encounter.
-Contributions are welcome!
+Contributions are welcome! gi